How to put your Echo Dot in pairing mode

 Put your Echo Dot in pairing mode with voice

-Voice commands are the easiest way to connect Echo to Bluetooth:
+Voice commands are the easiest way to connect your phone to your Echo via Bluetooth:

-- Stand near the Dot and say, "Alexa, pair Bluetooth."
+- Initiate pairing.
+Stand near the Echo Dot and say, "Alexa, pair Bluetooth."

+- Disconnect.
 When you're ready to remove the paired device from your Echo, just say, "Alexa, disconnect from Bluetooth."
-This switches off the connection, so you don't need to worry about accidentally blaring a private phone call over the speaker.
+This severs the connection so you don't need to worry about accidentally blaring a private phone call over the speaker.

-If the Alexa Bluetooth pairing doesn't work, try repeating the command in a clear voice.
-You may also need to switch Bluetooth on and off on your phone to refresh the list of devices.
+Troubleshooting Tip: If the pairing doesn't work, try repeating the command.
+You may also need to switch Bluetooth off and on again in your phone's settings to refresh the list of available devices.

 Use the Alexa app to activate pairing mode